NOIKH/C-QS/README.md

 The source code is free and voluntarily obfuscated, if you want to appropriate the airy version you have to ask.

 # Description
-The ~350 lines C software (integer factorization calculator) computes prime factors of a natural number up to 127-bit.
+The ~350 lines C software (integer factorization calculator) computes prime factors of a natural number up to 127-bit.\
+This software is classified as a game, it's not well suited for professional use, of course because not tested.

 # Algorithms in use
 - Miller Rabin primality check